szymonabramczyk/dungeon-crawler/Meeting-notes.md

 3. Work on game visuals
 4. Implement early iteration of combat
 5. All members will continue to do more research on their respective areas.

+# Meeting 29.11.2023 16:00

+**Participants**:
+1. Szymon Abramczyk
+2. Viktor Dementev
+3. Risto-Pekka Siponen
+4. Anastasiia Semenova

+## Summary of works
+1. Szymon Abramczyk

+   Created the Tile-based map and changed the movement and rendering of the player to be tile-based only.
+Implemented basic Inventory class and collecting basic items.

+2. Viktor Dementev

+   Made a several level system to implement traveling through them in the next build.Drawn new charecter and enemy and items model

+3. Risto-Pekka Siponen

+   Implemented Entity, Monster and Player classes, as well as monster pathfinding and basic combat features (normal & ranged attack).

+4. Anastasiia Semenova

+   Implemented items system - armour health potions and weapons.

+## Challenges

+1. Adapting methods to new level structure.
+2. Implementaton of random level genetation.
+Doors must be always on the same place.
+3. Outputing equiping items to the screen.
+4. Game designing different enemies.

+## Actions
+1. Viktor and Szymon will work on level traveling together
+2. Viktor and Szymon will try to make doors staic, while other objects will be randomly generated.
+3. Anastasiia will change the item methods.
+4. Risto-Pekka will implement different enemies.

+## Project status
+The game can display a window and draw the player on it.
+The game can draw several levels, traveling via them is not implemented yet.
+The game supports picking up items.
+The game has basic combat and one enemy type.
+The game supports loading textures and tile-based charecter movement.
+Game can refresh via the main game loop and handle player events.

+### TODOs
+1. Implement random level generation.
+2. Work on level traveling.
+3. Add more visuals.
+4. Make level up progression.
+5. Fix minor issues.
+6. Add more enemies.